 This concept of cash flow and equity capture can also translate to seller-finance investors.
 They buy a property at a discount, enjoy the equity capture, then they turn around and seller-finance the property to an end buyer or owner-occupant.
 And they enjoy the monthly payment from seller financing to the end buyer.

-Real Estate Investors are Action-Oriented
+Real Estate Investors Are Action-Oriented

 You can see in these three examples that these investments are calculated, methodical and definitive—unlike our example of the stock market, which is much more speculative in nature and more passive.

-As a real estate investor you take more of an active approach.
+As a real estate investor, you take more of an active approach.
 You can drive the gains through your actions and exit strategies.

 And let it be said: Appreciation is not a bad thing.
 Appreciation is wonderful.
 It’s an added benefit to any real estate investment you make.
-There’s nothing better than buying a rental property for cash flow or equity capture and holding it over years as a rental property as you enjoy your equity capture monthly cash flow.
-At the same time you may also start to notice the property is showing some appreciation.
+There’s nothing better than buying a rental property for cash flow or equity capture and holding it over years as a rental property as you enjoy your equity capture and monthly cash flow.
+At the same time, you may also start to notice the property is showing some appreciation.

 Experienced investors don’t invest purely on appreciation.
-They enjoy it when it occurs, but it’s not the single, most-important factor when they make an investment decision.
+They enjoy it when it occurs, but it’s not the single most important factor when they make an investment decision.

 Invest for cash flow, invest for equity, or invest for both.
 If you get appreciation on the side, all the more benefit to you.
 Make sure you’re focusing on being an investor and not a speculator.